Career Connect NW regional network serves Island, San Juan, Skagit, Snohomish, and Whatcom communities

 -

-- About: Hand’s-on construction trades career exploration event at the Skagit County Fairgrounds October 21-23, 2025.
+- About: Hands-on construction trades career exploration event at the Skagit County Fairgrounds October 21-23, 2025.
 Funded by HF Sinclair.

-- Read more about the WAVE Tour and who’s coming this year!
+- Read more about the WAVE Tour.

 -